nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

 See COPYING.txt for the full text of the GPL license.

 D. What's New in Tux Paint version 0.9.33?

+Transparent Erasers
+    Erasers that lightly expose more and more of the background.

 Dither magic tools
     Transform parts of an image into a dithered pattern of dots.